OGGM/oggm/docs/mass-balance.rst

 climatology and apply the GCM anomalies computed from a preselected reference period.
 This method is often called the
 `delta method <http://www.ciesin.org/documents/Downscaling_CLEARED_000.pdf>`_.
+Visit our online tutorials to see how this can be done.

 Elevation dependency